The Divergent Series: Critical and public response

+Cancelled projects

 Cancelled fourth film

 A fourth film was initially planned, with a March 2017 release, based on the latter half of the Allegiant book.
-The timing was changed to a June 2017 release, with Lee Toland Krieger then attached as the movie's director.
-The movie was subsequently cancelled, resulting in the series having ended on a cliffhanger.
+The timing was changed to a June 2017 release, with Lee Toland Krieger then attached as the director.
+The film was subsequently cancelled, following the third film's poor box office run.

 Cancelled television series

 In July 2016, after the poor performance of the third film at the box office, the producers considered creating the fourth as a television film, which would add new characters to the story and possibly continue in a spinoff television series that would move beyond the books.

 In September 2016, Shailene Woodley stated on Today that the decision of film or television had not been finalized and that it was "a limbo waiting game."
 In the same interview, Woodley spoke despairingly of the chances of her returning to the project in a television format, but she noted that she would be open to returning to it as a theatrical film.
 In February 2017, with the producers having confirmed that it would be a television project, Woodley was announced to have backed out of her starring role.

 In August 2017, Starz and Lionsgate Television announced that they were beginning to develop the television series with the director Lee Toland Krieger and The Legend of Tarzan writer Adam Cozad remaining attached from the original project.
-In December 2018, Starz announced that it no longer sought to develop a television series and cited the lack of interest of the cast and the network executives.
+In December 2018, Starz announced that it no longer sought to develop a television series and cited the lack of interest of the cast and the network executives, effectively ending the series on a cliffhanger.